exkcd/CSCI2400/README.md

 The labs will be organized into labs, ex. `datalab` and `bomblab`.
 Each of the assignments are explained in the `README.md` file included in each lab.

+## About the labs

+### datalab

+Bit level representations of integers and floating point numbers

+### bomblab

+Exploring Aseembly and how memory and registers operate through decoding and diffusing a binary bomb.

+### attacklab

+Exploiting security vulnerabilities of programs through buffer overflow attacks.

+### perflab

+Trying to increase performance optimization of memory intensive code.

 ## About the class